katajakasa/SDL_kitchensink/README.md

 * Seeking forwards and backwards
 * Bitmap, text and SSA/ASS subtitle support

 Note!
-Master branch is for the development of v1.0.0 series. v0 can be found in the rel-kitchensink-0 branch. v0 is no longer in active development and only bug- and security-fixes are accepted.
+This branch is for the development of v1.0.0 series.

 ## 1. Installation